-The exponential growth of Web based economy has led to explosive increase in volume of dynamic and time- request a particular resource on Web then its activity is sensitive information.
+The exponential growth of Web based economy has led sensitive information.
 Generally business organizations on Web consider this as a useful information in terms of user's perspective regarding products and services.
 This leads to a rapid increase of various types of robots on Web.
 Robot is a software program which automatically traverses hyperlink structure of Web site to retrieve information from Web [1].